What are the hours of this event?

 What is the price range for food?

-We serve up dishes in a whole range of prices, starting from $1 for items like hot dogs and chips and capping at $12 for Chef Paul’s signature authentic French entrees.
+We serve up dishes in a whole range of prices, starting from $1 for items like hot dogs and chips and capping at $10 for some entrees.
 Most desserts are $5, wine can be purchased by the bottle or glass, and beer by the glass.
 Check out our menu here for specific pricing information.

 Will there be vendors?